 Providing an individual education plan (IEP) is most important in an inclusive classroom.
-In an inclusive classroom, students with a diverse background, varied skills, diverse abilities, and the challenges are grouped in a single classroom.
-Inclusive classrooms enrich the students with the course.
+In an inclusive classroom, students with a diverse background, varied skills, diverse abilities, and interval enges are grouped in a single classroom.
+Inclusive classrooms enrich the students with the students with the course.
 This type of learning